-Ask your neighbour to keep an eye on your house, collect any mail.
+Ask your neighbours to keep an eye on your house, collect any mail.
 If they can’t collect your mail, have it held at your local post office.

-Give your neighbour the details of your home monitoring service if you have one.
-Also pass on your neighbour’s details to the service or ask them to report any suspicious behaviour to the police.
+Give your neighbours the details of your home monitoring service if you have one.
+Also pass on your neighbours’ details to the service or ask them to report any suspicious behaviour to the police.

 Make it look like you’re home

 Ask your neighbour to park their car in your driveway.
-If you park your own car here, it will be a beacon to thieves.
+An empty driveway will be a beacon to thieves.
 Pick up a timer switch and set it so that lamps come on at night from dusk until your usual bedtime.

 Don’t give thieves opportunities

-Remove all ladders from sight, ensure your windows are closed and locked, move bins to the front yard (and ask your neighbour to put them out on bin day), shift all valuables from sight, cover your TV with a blanket (or hide it in your closet) and install motion sensor lights at your front and back door.
+Remove all ladders from sight, ensure your windows are closed and locked, move bins to the front yard (and ask your neighbour to put them out on bin day), shift all valuables from sight, maybe cover your TV with a blanket and install motion sensor lights at your front and back door.

 Check your alarm system

 If you have an alarm system, then your worries should be halved.
 If you don’t have one, you could install ‘fake’ security or invest in a budget monitoring system.
-And you could always ask for a profession security installer to come around and assess your security as part of a free quote for their services.
+And you could always ask for a professional security installer to assess your security as part of a free quote for their services.